Angryrou/UDAO2022/udao/docs/api_reference/data/containers.rst

 Containers
 ==========
-Containers are the data structures outputted by the extractors and used by the iterators.
+Containers are the data structures returned by the extractors and used by the iterators.
+They are ``udao``'s vehicle for data along the processing pipeline.

 Base Container
 ---------------